 Of prime importance for any swine operation is providing a proper farrowing environment for your sow and piglets.
 Maximum performance for your herd begins on day one, with every effort made to ensure the comfort and care of the animals.
 At the top of the list for creature comfort is achieving an ideal temperature for sow and piglets.

-Since juvenile animals have different temperature requirements than adult ones, finding the ideal environment can pose a challenge.
+Since juvenile pigs have different swine temperature requirements than adult ones, finding the ideal environment can pose a challenge.
 A sow’s comfort zone is around 70°F. However, baby pigs need much more heat to sustain their body temperatures.
 Hog farmers have found that the most cost-efficient way to provide that needed warmth for piglets is with a heating mat.
-Therefore, finding the safe operating temperature ranges of heating pads is vital for the performance of the piglets.
+Therefore, finding the safe operating temperature ranges of heating pads is vital for the performance of the piglets.that

 Why Proper Heating is Important